eslint/rfcs/designs/2022-languages/README.md

 The `parse()` method is expected to return an object with at least `ast` and `body` properties; the object may also have other properties as necessary for the language to properly create a `SourceCode` object later.
 The return value from `parse()` is passed directly into `createSourceCode()`.

+This method will be called [inside of `Linter`](https://github.com/eslint/eslint/blob/28d190264017dbaa29f2ab218f73b623143cd1af/lib/linter/linter.js#L805) and will require that the language object be passed into the private `parse()` function.

 **Async:** For use with current ESLint, `parse()` must be synchronous; ESLint X will allow this method to be asynchronous.

 #### The `createSourceCode()` Method

 The `createSourceCode()` method is intended to create an instance of `SourceCode` suitable for ESLint and rule developers to use to work with the file.
 As such, it may perform postprocessing of a parse result in order to get it into a format that is easier to use.

+This method will be called [inside of `Linter`](https://github.com/eslint/eslint/blob/28d190264017dbaa29f2ab218f73b623143cd1af/lib/linter/linter.js#L828) and will require that the language object be passed into the private `parse()` function.

+**Async:** For use with current ESLint, `createSourceCode()` must be synchronous; ESLint X will allow this method to be asynchronous.

 ### The `SourceCode` Object